 How to Open a Salon

-You have spent years working at a hairdresser, perfecting your skills and building a superb reputation.
+You have spent years working at a salon, perfecting your skills and building a superb reputation.
 But now you’re ready for your next challenge.
-This guide tells you everything you need to know about how to open a beauty salon.
+This guide tells you everything you need to know about how to open a salon.

 Table of contents